 They Want Work-Life Balance

 Millennials in the workplace value conditions that provide them with work-life balance.
-They’re well-known for desiring or negotiating specific terms of employment that allow for this type of lifestyle.
+They’re well-known for desiring or negotiating specific terms of employment that prevent feelings of becoming emotionally drained.
 This might look like wanting unlimited PTO or being a full-time remote worker.

 Millennials are Technologically Adept